apache/incubator-kie-kogito-examples/serverless-workflow-examples/serverless-workflow-github-showcase/pr-checker-workflow/README.md

 The Smee CLI will capture all events coming from your repository and redirect to your local cluster, you should see the Knative pods starting on demand and in the end a message in the Slack channel. :)

-#### Kubernetes or OpenShift 4.x

-Talk to the cluster administrator to understand how your cluster and Istio Ingress can be exposed to the world.

 ### Cleaning up!